Common CRA SBOM Mistakes: How to Avoid Non-Compliance

 A common shortcut is to document only open-source dependencies and omit internal libraries, proprietary modules, or firmware blobs.
 Annex I draws no such distinction.
 If a component is in the product, it belongs in the SBOM.

 Internal components often have no PURL or registry entry.
-The correct approach is to assign an internal identifier, list your own organisation as the supplier, and include the SHA-256 hash of the binary artefact.
-BSI TR-03183 explicitly covers proprietary components at all quality levels.
+The correct approach is to assign an internal identifier, list your own organisation as the supplier, and include the SHA-512 hash of the binary artefact.
+BSI TR-03183 explicitly covers proprietary components, and its Required fields apply to them too.

 For products with embedded firmware from an ODM or chip vendor, you cannot audit what you did not build.
 The fix is contractual: require SBOM delivery from your firmware suppliers.
 Under the CRA, you are responsible for the full product regardless of who wrote the code.
 For hardware-software products, see HBOM under the CRA for when a Hardware Bill of Materials is needed alongside the SBOM.